George Petros: Works

+He also authored Exploding Hearts Exploding Stars, a collection of his art, in 1992.

+He did the cover art for Devo's E-Z Listening Disc.

 Magazine work

 EXIT

-EXIT was a New York City-based large-format alternative comic art, science fiction and graphics magazine published from 1984 through 1992.
-It was founded in 1983 by Petros, Adam Parfrey and Kim Seltzer, with R. Bruce Ritchie joining shortly afterward.
+EXIT was a New York City-based large-format alternative comic art, science fiction and graphics magazine started in 1984.
+It was founded in 1984 by Petros and Adam Parfrey.
+It was known for its outrageous and offensive content.
+Petros and Parfrey later had a falling out and Parfrey quit the magazine, calling Petros a "prima donna".
 Five issues were released; a sixth was partially completed.
-Parfrey left in 1987.